 He proclaimed himself “a gay, Muslim, Arab American man.”
 And, “not only am I a bottom, but I’m also a total bottom, which means I like it up you know where.”

-Interestingly enough, the fact that the 41-year-old actor is Muslim didn’t get as much attention as his proudly letting the world know of his preferred, and only, sexual position.
+Interestingly enough, the fact that the then 41-year-old actor is Muslim didn’t get as much attention as his proudly letting the world know of his preferred and only sexual position.
 This information was met with a large amount of stigma and bottom shaming.
-Our friends over at PositiveLite.com raised this issue a few years ago and we think it’s a perfect place to start this conversation.
+Our friends at PositiveLite.com raised this issue a few years ago, and we think it’s a perfect place to start this conversation.

 “It’s drummed into us that being insertive is masculine and that being receptive is feminine – and that femininity is something that men should avoid at all costs.
 None of this is true.
 Getting pleasure from prostate stimulation is as definitively masculine as you can get.
 In any case, perceived masculine and feminine qualities are not right and wrong; they’re just different from each other and are not simply determined by gender either.”